Sinnerud

 Sinnerud is a village in Stange Municipality in Innlandet county, Norway.
 The village is located along the south side of the river Svartelva, about 2 km east of the village of Bekkelaget.
 The European route E6 highway runs along the west side of the village.

-Sinnerud the is considered to be part of the town of Hamar which stretches over the municipal border into Stange Municipality.
-The 0.29 km2 village area of Sinnerud and the neighboring village of Sanderud have a population (2021) of 305 and a population density of 1057 PD/km2.
+Sinnerud the is considered to be part of the urban area for the town of Hamar which stretches over the municipal border into Stange Municipality.
+The 0.29 km2 village area of Sinnerud and the neighboring village of Sanderud have a combined population (2021) of 305 and a population density of 1057 PD/km2.